cloudfoundry/wg-app-platform-runtime-ci/nfs-volume-release/readme/nfs-volume-release.md

-# SMB-Volume Release
+# NFS-Volume Release

-This repository is a [BOSH](https://github.com/cloudfoundry/bosh) release for deploying smbbroker and smbdriver to provision preexisting shares and bind the shares to your applications for share file access.
+This repository is a [BOSH](https://github.com/cloudfoundry/bosh) release for deploying nfsbroker and nfsv3driver to provision existing NFS volumes and bind those volumes to your applications for shared file access.

+Additionally, `nfstestserver` and `nfstestldapserver` jobs  provide a server for tests to target with which you can try out volume mounts.

 For information on getting started with Cloud Foundry look at the docs for [CF Deployment](https://github.com/cloudfoundry/cf-deployment).